edgio-docs/edgio-docs/src/guides/v7/edge-functions/htmltransformer.md

 Here is an edge function that uses HtmlTransform to:

-- ensure all `<a href="...">` links are HTTPS
+- Ensure all `<a href="...">` links are HTTPS.
-- remove all HTML comments
+- Remove all HTML comments.
-- append a transformation timestamp to the end of the document as a comment
+- Append a comment for the transformation timestamp to the end of the document.

 ```js
 export async function handleHttpRequest(request, context) {